Crafting an Effective Request for Proposal Response Template: A Step-by-Step Guide

 • Assumptions underlying the pricing (e.g., "Based on 50 users; additional users at $X/month")

-We've found that proposals with detailed pricing breakdowns (not just a lump sum) have 18% fewer clarification questions during evaluation, speeding up the sales cycle.
+Proposals with detailed pricing breakdowns (not just a lump sum) tend to have fewer clarification questions during evaluation.

 5. Team & Staffing Plan